Hierarchically hyperbolic groups and uniform exponential growth: Introduction

 \subsection{A quantitative Tits alternative}

-Most known proofs of uniform exponential growth, including the proof of Theorem \ref{thm:mainthm}, demonstrate that one can produce a pair of elements with bounded word length with respect to \emph{any} generating set that generate a free semigroup.
+Most known proofs of uniform exponential growth, including the proof of \Cref{thm:mainthm}, demonstrate that one can produce a pair of elements with bounded word length with respect to \emph{any} generating set that generate a free semigroup.
 In light of this, one can ask under what conditions one can find a pair of uniformly short elements which freely generate an actual subgroup.
 In groups which satisfy a Tits alternative, producing a free basis with bounded word length can be seen as a \emph{quantitative} Tits alternative.

-In our proof of Theorem~\ref{thm:technicalmainthm}, we use a work of Breuillard and Fujiwara \cite{BreuillardFujiwara} to produce short elements that generate a free semigroup.
-Under the additional assumption of \emph{hierarchical acylindricity}, discussed in Section~\ref{subsec:applications}, we can upgrade our argument using prior work of Fujiwara \cite{Fujiwara} to produce a genuine free subgroup, showing the following quantitative Tits alternative holds for hierarchically hyperbolic groups.
+In our proof of \Cref{thm:technicalmainthm}, we use work of Breuillard and Fujiwara \cite{BreuillardFujiwara} to produce short elements that generate a free semigroup.
+Under the additional assumption of \emph{hierarchical acylindricity}, discussed in \Cref{subsec:applications}, we can upgrade our argument using earlier work of Fujiwara \cite{Fujiwara} to produce a genuine free subgroup, showing the following quantitative Tits alternative holds for hierarchically hyperbolic groups.

-\begin{restatable}{prop}{propQuanTits} Let $(G,\s)$ be a virtually torsion-free hierarchically hyperbolic group such that \(G\) is not quasi-isometric to \(\mathbb{Z} \times E\) for any metric space \(E\).
-Suppose that either \begin{enumerate} \item $\fontact S$ is non-elementary; or \item $G$ is hierarchically acylindrical. \end{enumerate} Then for any generating set $S$ of $G$, there exists a free subgroup of $G$ generated by two elements whose word length with respect to $S$ is uniformly bounded. \end{restatable}
+\begin{restatable*}{prop}{propQuanTits} Let $(G,\s)$ be a virtually torsion-free hierarchically hyperbolic group such that \(G\) is not quasi-isometric to \(\mathbb{Z} \times E\) for any metric space \(E\).
+Suppose that either \begin{enumerate} \item $\fontact S$ is non-elementary; or \item $G$ is hierarchically acylindrical. \end{enumerate} Then for any generating set $\genset$ of $G$, there exists a free subgroup of $G$ generated by two elements whose word length with respect to $\genset$ is uniformly bounded. \end{restatable*}